-Because occupations involving physical labor dominate the local economy, Logan is generally considered to be a blue-collar town.
-65.13% of the Logan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Logan is a blue-collar town, with 65.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Logan is a city of farmers, fishers, or foresters, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Logan who work in farm management occupations (22.04%), teaching (6.25%), and office and administrative support (4.28%).

 Being a small city, Logan does not have a public transit system used by locals to get to and from work.